Law & justice

 "Aboriginal people pass through our courts every day, but we have never allowed Aboriginal people to judge us.
 We hear every day of their crimes against our laws, but nothing of our crimes against theirs.
 As long as the Aboriginal silence is filled with whitefella noise the situation can only get worse."

-Today Indigenous people are often angry because many months pass between a crime committed against them and police or court action as the following story shows.
+Today Aboriginal people are often angry because many months pass between a crime committed against them and police or court action as the following story shows.

 When an Aboriginal man was attacked by three men and a woman in January 2010, police still hadn't laid any charges in April that year.

-Aboriginal people feel that if there had been Aboriginal attackers and a white victim police would have acted swiftly.
+Aboriginal people believe that had the attackers been Aboriginal and the victim non-Aboriginal police would have acted swiftly.
 "If this was a non-Indigenous person off to the shops who was pulled up and bashed by three Aboriginal men and one Aboriginal woman, I am sure charges would have been laid and they would have been incarcerated," says Aboriginal academic Stephen Hagan.

 Police collude to protect their own

-But six police officers criticised by Queensland's Crime and Misconduct Commission over their roles in the Doomadgee investigation were not disciplined over six years after Mr Doomadgee had died.
+But six police officers, criticised by Queensland's Crime and Misconduct Commission (CMC) over their roles in the Doomadgee investigation, were not disciplined more than six years after Mr Doomadgee had died.
 The CMC also labelled the investigation as "seriously flawed" and an internal police review as "discredited".

-With all these things going on, often repeatedly, in Aboriginal families' lives, who cannot understand that they lose faith in white law?
+With all these things going on, often repeatedly, in Aboriginal families' lives, who cannot understand that they lose faith in Western law?

 Poor policing and courtroom rules

 Dr Diana Eades, a university linguist, found that during courtroom hearings Aboriginal witnesses were subjected to bullying and shouting until they finally agreed to the propositions being put out to them.
-"Despite the obvious fact that the answers were given under great duress, and therefore not given freely, the legal process interpreted them literally," she said.
+"Despite the obvious fact that the answers were given under great duress, and therefore not given freely, the legal process interpreted them literally," she notes.

 But the Queensland Police Service found the officers had no case to answer and all that ensued was some "managerial advice".
-As a result the CMS cannot take any further action.
+As a result the CMS could not take any further action.

 Custody Notification Service (CNS)